PhilipYip1988/python-notebooks/anaconda/windows/install.md

 Note: When WinGet is used with Terminal (Non-Admin) it will install a Program for the Current User.
 When WinGet is used with Terminal (Admin) it will install a Program for All Users.

-Unfortunately the version of Miniconda3 available from WinGet is old and the latest installer should be downloaded.
+Unfortunately the version of Miniconda3 available from WinGet is old.
+Better results will occur when using the latest installer which can be obtained from the Miniconda website [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).

 Right click the Start Menu and select Terminal (Non-Admin):